 - To assist you in making safety plans.

-- To arrangement support for you, for example, special considerations or extension for an assessment.
-In most cases only very limited details are provided for this.
+- To arrange support for you, for example, special consideration or extension for an assessment.
+In most cases, only very limited details are required for this.

 - When the state or federal law requires us to do so.

 You can report anonymously.
 However, this may restrict our ability to assess and follow up on the incident, as well as report back to you on the outcome.
 In this instance, providing us with a generic email for correspondence purposes might be helpful.